google/skia/site/user/api/SkPaint_Reference.md

 Cap getStrokeCap() const
 </pre>

-The geometry drawn at the beginning and end of strokes.
+returns <a href="#SkPaint_Cap">Cap</a>, the area drawn at path endsThe geometry drawn at the beginning and end of strokes.

 ### Return Value